EU Whistleblowing Directive – Austria

 You can start by complying to the minimum requirement of the EU Directive today and adjust to your local legislation later.

-Get in touch with one of our expert and get a guided demo to see how Whispli can help your Organization to comply with the Directive.
+Get in touch with one of our expert and get a guided demo to see how Whispli can help your organization to comply with the Directive.